 Workshops/Classes

 • Register today for a free virtual class.
-Green buttons indicate classes open for registration.
+Green buttons below indicate classes open for registration.

 • Click the green buttons below to register for a class that fits your schedule.
 You will receive a confirmation email right away.
 If you don’t see the confirmation email in your inbox, check the SPAM folder.